Wheat Commission Chief Encourages Participation in 2014 Junior Wheat ShowThu, 01 May 2014 17:52:47 CDT

 "The reason we are doing that is because we are trying to educate the producers that that is what our foreign and domestic buyers are wanting so we are going to have a different score sheet this coming year.
 Traditionally, in the past, we have taken the top 10 samples out of the 4-H and FFA for milling and bake tests to go on, but this year we're going to be doing the top 25 samples.

 "Part of the reason is that sometimes we're seeing that the protein quantity does not necessarily meet the protein quality and so with the higher protein qualities that are out there we feel by taking all of the samples through we will get a better indicator of what's going to be possibly acceptable."

 Schulte says 4-H and FFA members still have time to segregate their five-acre sample plots and collect a ten-pound sample for judging.
 He said participants can mail those samples to the Payne County Expo Center, but they must do so by July 25th or they can bring their sample to the competition on July 30th.

 Complete rules are available on the Oklahoma Wheat Commission website by clicking here.

 The Wheat Commission will also sponsor three in-service days in support of the contest.
 The first is May 22nd in Stillwater and is for FFA sponsors and will educate them on how the samples will be tested so they can advise their students accordingly.
-The second in-service day will be July 8th at the Grady County Extension Office in Chickasha.
-The third will be July 10th at the Okeene FFA Building.
+The second and third in-service days, will both be held on July 10th.
+One will be at the Grady County Extension office in Chickasha and the other will be at the Okeene FFA Building.
 Schulte said contestants can bring their samples to these locations for pickup.